 Origin-Destination Flows

 Betweenness centrality counts how often each street lies on the shortest path between other streets.
-In its standard form it treats every origin-destination pair as equally important: each pair contributes one unit of flow to the streets between them.
-That gives a baseline measure of a street’s structural position, but it does not describe movement, because real travel concentrates on the routes between where people live and the places they travel to.
+In its standard form every origin-destination pair counts equally: each pair adds one unit of flow to the streets between them.
+This makes a uniform assumption about where trips begin and end, which gives a structural baseline: each street’s position in the network, independent of any particular travel pattern.

-Origin-destination (OD) flow analysis weights each pair of locations by how much travel occurs between them, then routes that flow along the network so every street it passes through accumulates it.
-The output estimates through-movement rather than structural position.
+Origin-destination (OD) flow analysis replaces that uniform assumption with real or modelled demand.
+It weights each pair of locations by how much travel occurs between them, then routes that flow along the network so every street it passes through accumulates it.
+The result therefore estimates the actual flow of people or vehicles, such as pedestrians or bicycles, rather than the underlying structural position.

 Consider a district with a dense residential quarter on one side and a cluster of shops and stations on the other.
-Standard betweenness weights a path between two quiet residential streets the same as a path between a housing block and the main market.
-The streets connecting home to amenity carry most of the real movement, but uniform betweenness cannot see this, because it has no information about where trips begin or end.
+Uniform betweenness weights a path between two quiet residential streets the same as a path between a housing block and the main market, since it assumes every pair is equally likely.
+That is the right baseline when trip patterns are unknown.
+Where the origins and destinations are known, the streets connecting homes to amenities carry most of the real travel.

-Weighting the flows by demand corrects this.
-Streets on the routes people actually take receive higher scores, and streets that are structurally central but lightly used recede.
+Weighting the pairs by demand brings this out.
+Streets on the routes people actually take score higher, and structurally central but lightly used streets score lower.

 How cityseer models it